bretglun/fwqpbo/README.md

 HOW TO CITE
 -------------------------------------------------------------------------------
-Berglund J. "Multi-scale graph cut algorithm for water-fat separation".
+Berglund J. *Multi-scale graph cut algorithm for water-fat separation*.
 In:
 Proceedings of the 23:rd Annual Meeting of ISMRM, Toronto, Canada, 2015. p 3653.

 DEPENDENCIES